Queen Anne's County Alimony Lawyer

 You are most likely ineligible for alimony.
 You are self-sufficient, and since your and your spouse's income levels are comparable, a court is unlikely to grant alimony.

-If you ending your marriage, then the team at Matthew Penick Law in Queen Anne’s County can help you navigate the many issues involved in this harrowing process, including alimony.
+If you are ending your marriage, then the team at Matthew Penick Law in Queen Anne’s County can help you navigate the many issues involved in this harrowing process, including alimony.

 Our alimony attorney has more than a decade of experience in the field and will help you achieve the results that best suit your circumstances.
 We understand how difficult this experience is, which is why we pride ourselves on providing skilled and compassionate legal guidance for family law issues.